Bank Better, Live Better

 City Press reader Kate Tau’s brother died in June after a long illness.
 She writes: “My brother passed on in June and there was no money to bury him, even though we knew that he was struggling with diabetes for years.

-However, Kate is worried about adding family members to her policy, thereby making it more expensive.
-She also notes that, “at the best of times, families don’t discuss these matters and don’t inform each other of their funeral policies”.
+However, Kate is worried about adding family members to her funeral plan, thereby making it more expensive.
+She also notes that, “at the best of times, families don’t discuss these matters and don’t inform each other of their funeral plans”.

 Kate’s question boils down to this: “Which is cheaper?
-Adding my family to my existing policy or letting them have their own policies and finance them so that, in the event of them dying before me, I can be able to bury them?”
+Adding my family to my existing plan or letting them have their own funeral plans and finance them so that, in the event of them dying before me, I can be able to bury them?”

 Families should ideally discuss and agree on who will assume “financial responsibility” for which member(s) of the family.
 The person who assumes this financial responsibility should accept the responsibility based on their ability to afford the financial obligation.

 Their ability to pay for the financial obligation may be done from savings, a funeral cover policy or another suitable financial product to help deal with any sudden lump sum payment that would negatively impact their monthly cash flow.

 How does the Capitec extended family plan work?